-Lauren Kimball is WOLA’s Vice President for Development, overseeing WOLA’s entire fundraising program and developing and implementing strategies for organizational growth.
+Lauren Kimball, CFRE, is WOLA’s Vice President for Development, overseeing WOLA’s entire fundraising program and developing and implementing strategies for organizational growth.
 She manages WOLA’s relationships with philanthropic foundations and works closely with the board of directors on fundraising outreach.
 Ms. Kimball also directs fundraising efforts with individuals as well as WOLA’s annual gala, which honors defenders of human rights in Latin America.

 Ms. Kimball holds two degrees from George Washington University, a BA in English and Spanish and an MA in international affairs with a focus on Latin America.
 Her graduate work focused on security and human rights issues in the region.
 Also, she holds an executive certificate in nonprofit management from Georgetown University, a certificate in fundraising management from the Lilly Family School of Philanthropy at Indiana University, and is an alumna of Middlebury College’s Spanish immersion program.